mvolkmann/blog/src/swift.md

   Currently they default to iOS 14.

 - With over 3000 icons in SF Symbols, how can there be none related to sports?

+- Adoption of Swift and SwiftUI would be much higher if there was a way to generate an Android app from a Swift app.